discordianfish/oauth-proxy/README.md

 setting only when the proxy is under control of the cluster administrators.
 Otherwise, end users may be unwittingly provide their credentials to untrusted components that can then act as them.

+When configured for delegation, Oauth Proxy will not set the `X-Forwarded-Access-Token` header on the upstream request.
+If you wish to forward the bearer token received from the client, you will have to use the `--pass-user-bearer-token` option in addition to `--openshift-delegate-urls`.

+WARNING: With `--pass-user-bearer-token` the client's bearer token will be passed upstream.
+This could pose a security risk if the token is misused or leaked from the upstream service.
+Bear in mind that the tokens received from client could be long term and hard to revoke.

 ### Other configuration flags